wolfsoft/poc-apache/README.md

 # Help needed!

-Please submit a pull request or email me at wolfsoft@mail.ru if you can fix this issue.
+Please submit a pull request or email me at d.prochko@botguard.net if you can fix this issue.
+A suitable solution will be paid for.